 The assessment strategy is designed to provide students with the opportunity to demonstrate achievement of the module learning outcomes.

 Seminar discussion with ongoing tutor feedback is designed to assess professional/practical skills in communicating ideas orally and transferable skills in working individually and as part of a group.
 It also assesses subject knowledge relating to formal, contextual, critical, and theoretical approaches to the study of Victorian literature.
 Seminars also assess cognitive/analytical skills in critical thinking and in the analysis of literary form and language.

-The 500-word blog post and 4000-word essay assess subject knowledge relating to formal, contextual, critical, and theoretical approaches to the analysis of literary form and language, cognitive/analytical skills in critical thinking, and professional/practical skills in communicating ideas in writing.
-The blog post and essay also assesses transferable skills, namely the ability to conduct research for written work in an organised and critical fashion and to develop and communicate imaginative and rigorous arguments in different formats, i.e. through writing a shorter online blog-post and a longer research essay.
+The 4500 word essay assess subject knowledge relating to formal, contextual, critical, and theoretical approaches to the analysis of literary form and language, cognitive/analytical skills in critical thinking, and professional/practical skills in communicating ideas in writing.
+The essay also assesses transferable skills, namely the ability to conduct research for written work in an organised and critical fashion and to develop and communicate imaginative and rigorous arguments in a sustained format.